 The restoration of the wild turkey over the past 25 years is one of Minnesota's greatest conservation success stories.
 Once rare, today wild turkeys are becoming a common sight throughout southern and western and even central Minnesota.
 The birds, which usually travel in flocks, are often seen in wooded areas next to farm fields and pastures.

 General description: The wild turkey is a big black or gray bird with a round body and tiny head.
-Males, called gobblers, have a red head, neck, and wattle (the fleshy growth that hangs beneath the chin).
-Gobblers have a tail that, when spread, looks like a large fan.
+Males, called gobblers, have a tail that, when spread, looks like a large fan.

 Length: About 3 feet, with a 4-foot wingspan.